httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 No-Vary-Search: params=("utm_source" "utm_medium" "utm_campaign")
 ~~~~

-And if the resource instead wants to take an allowlist-based approach, where only certain known query parameters semantically affect the served resource, they can use
+And if the resource instead wants to take an allowlist-based approach, where only certain known query parameters semantically affect the served response, they can use

 ~~~~http-message
 No-Vary-Search: params, except=("productId")